Xilinx/Vitis_Accel_Examples/emulation/aie_baremetal/README.rst

 The baremetal flow is used for emulation platform level basic testing i.e. to test different applications - DDR testing, LPDDR testing, AIE testing.

-The generate-platform.sh script ``Vitis/Install/Path/bin/generate-platform.sh`` reads the extensible XSA (exported from Vivado) and generates extensible platform (.xpfm) out of it.

-In this example, ``/proj/xbuilds/2022.1_daily_latest/internal_platforms/xilinx_vck190_base_202210_1/xilinx_vck190_base_202210_1.xpfm`` vck190 base extensible platform is used at v++ link to generate the fixed XSA.
-For more details, please refer `Building a Bare-Metal System <https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Building-a-Bare-metal-System>`__

 Input from the user
 --------------------